akosgarai/playground_engine/pkg/screen/README.md

 ### FormScreen

 This screen is for displaying forms, like a settings page.
+It holds the followings:

+- charset - the charset model for displaying text.
+- formItemShader - the shader that is used for rendering the form items.
+- sinceLastClick - the time since the last click event.
+- sinceLastDelete - the time since the last character deletion event.
+- underEdit - the character based form item, that is currently edited.
+- currentY - This value is used mostly for building the form.
+It also used for the movement of the form items (max y value calculation).
+- formItemCurrentY - The current offset of the form items in the Y axis. (move the screen with up / down cursors.)
+- lastItemState - It is the state of the latest inserted form item.
+- detailContentBox - The mesh of the detail container.
+It makes its update easier.
+- formItemToConf - It maps the FormItems to ConfigItems.
+It is used to sync the values.

 For displaying stuff, it uses the following system:

-- Full width items for text inputs.
+- Full width items for text / vector inputs.
 - Half width items for int / float inputs.
 - Long width items for int64 inputs.
 - Short width items for bool inputs.